rcl-cloud-apps/cloud101/5-webapp.md

 ![webapp](images/webapp-site-under-construction.PNG)

-- Install nopCommerce, add admin email, username and password
+- After the site is constructed, install nopCommerce.
+Add admin email and password

 ![webapp](images/webapp-nop-install.PNG)

 - Add SQL Server name, Database name, SQL Server username and password.
+You will get the SQL Server name on the Database Server properties page.

-Click the 'Install' button when you are done
+- Click the 'Install' button when you are done

 ![webapp](images/webapp-nop-install2.PNG)

-- You can login to the admin portal and add content to the eCommerce site
+- You can login to the admin portal of nopCommerce and add product content to build your e-Commerce site

 ![webapp](images/webapp-nop-site.PNG)